 Effects of Job Changing on Payroll Survey Employment Trends.

 Appendix: Household survey research series used for payroll employment comparisons

-The comparisons of household and payroll survey employment in the chart accompanying this documentation use two special research series developed
+The comparisons of household and payroll survey employment in the chart accompanying this documentation use a special research series developed

 from the official household survey employment measure.